godotjs/javascript/README.md

 	}
 }
 ```
+2. Save the script with extension `.jsx`

-2. Attach the script file to the node or resource object like you did with GDScript
+3. Attach the script file to the node or resource object like you did with GDScript

 ##### How to export signals